nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 Once your testing works without any errors, it's time to make your global institutional profile official!

-Simply make a PR into the nf-core/configs repository, and request a review 📑.
-Once approved and merged 🎉, any user can immediately use the global institutional profile for all nf-core pipelines with just the `-profile` flag!
+📑 Simply make a PR into the nf-core/configs repository, and request a review.

+🎉 Once approved and merged, let your colleagues know that any user can immediately use the global institutional profile for all nf-core pipelines with just the `-profile` flag!

 ```bash
 nextflow run nf-core/<pipeline> \